Balance of Payments

 Borrowings to and from abroad which includes:

-- transactions relating to borrowings from abroad by locals and repayment of loans by foreigners.
+(i) transactions relating to borrowings from abroad by locals including private sector and government.
 Receipts of such loans and repayment of loans by foreigners are recorded as credits because money is entering the country.

 Investments to and from abroad which includes:

-- Investments by local residents in shares of foreign companies – these are recorded as debits as these are outflows of foreign exchange.
+(ii) Investments by local residents in shares of foreign companies.
+Such investments in foreign companies are recorded as debits as these are outflows of foreign exchange.

 The Official Reserve or Change in Foreign Exchange or Capital Flows

-The official reserve account records transactions of the central bank.
+The official reserve account records transactions of the central bank such as the current stock of foreign exchange reserves available for financing of international payment imbalances.

 Errors and Omissions